Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: Crystals, keys, Demazure crystals and their opposite

-Every opposite Demazure atom crystal contains exactly one key tableau.
-The left key map sends each tableau to the key tableau present in the opposite Demazure atom crystal that contains the tableau.
-The left key of a tableau $T$ is a key tableau of the same shape as $T$, entrywise ”slightly” smaller than $T$.
-In \cite{santos2019symplectic, santos2020SLCsymplectic} left and right keys are computed using the aforementioned \emph{SJDT}.
+Every opposite Demazure crystal atom contains exactly one key tableau.
+The left key map sends each tableau to the key tableau in the opposite Demazure crystal atom that contains the tableau.